Tomra: quick and easy way to get your refund

 If you are careful about the privacy of your data and aren't keen on giving your personal information away, Tomra may be the best choice.
-When using Tomra Reverse Vending Machines (RVM), you can select to receive your refund via a printed retail voucher, which can be redeemed as cash or used for your shopping at Woolworths supermarkets.
+When using Tomra Reverse Vending Machines (RVM), you can select to receive your refund via a printed retail voucher, which can be redeemed as cash or used for your shopping at Woolworths or Coles supermarkets (depending on the partnership in each state).
 No signing up, downloading an app, opening an account, getting a scheme ID, or giving out any of your personal information is required.
 This means anyone can use Tomra: from little kids for their pocket money, through privacy-conscious individuals, to the elderly who are not comfortable with online accounts.
-Tomra's RVMs are very quick and easy to use: just make sure your containers are eligible and not crushed.
+Tomra's RVMs are very quick and easy to use; just make sure your containers are eligible and not crushed.

 At the moment, Tomra has only 10 locations in Queensland (though hundreds in NSW), but the number of refund points and centres is promised to grow as the scheme rolls out and more people are using it.

 Queenslanders consume nearly 3 billion beverage containers every year.
 Unfortunately, these containers are amongst the most littered items due to some irresponsible people simply dropping their rubbish while walking, shopping, driving, or spending time in parks, beaches and sport fields.
 As these containers can be easily recycled instead of turning into unsightly mess and harming the environment, the container refund scheme creates an incentive to collect and return containers for recycling, thus helping to reduce litter, landfill waste and pollution, and increase the recycling rate.